BarefootJoey/BarefootJoey/README.md

 <h1 align="center">👋 hello world</h1>

-Welcome to my GitHub, where you can find the collection of my open-sourced projects.
+Welcome to my GitHub, where you can find the collection of my open-sourced software projects.
 Please don't forget to star this repo if you like it, or [fork this repo](FORKING.md) if you want your own similar GitHub profile README.md with [contribution graph text rendering automation](contrib_writer/README.md).